How To Become A Freelancer: What You Need To Succeed & Make Your Own $$$

 You could choose a time-based pricing formula where you only get paid based on the time it takes for you to complete a project along with how much you think an hour of your time is worth.

 You could choose a value-based pricing formula and go by how much value you bring to the table.
-You have built a few $1,000,000+ sales funnels.
-You can do the same for them.
+You've built a few $1,000,000+ sales funnels.
+Obviously, you can do the same for them.

 It can be hard to use a value-based pricing model when you first start freelancing, but this is something you want to start doing as you build momentum and begin getting stories and anecdotes about the effectiveness of your work.